 If you run a food business, you must tell Wiltshire Council about any premises you use for storing, selling, distributing or preparing food (food business includes sale of alcohol) by formally registering the food business.
-You can do this online.
+You can do this online via New food business advice.
 Notification must be received 28 days prior to the start of trading.
 You will receive automatic confirmation of your food business registration when you submit the form.

 Right to Work/Immigration Status

 From 6 April 2017, any applicants applying for a Premises licence must submit further documentation to demonstrate entitlement to live and work in the UK.

 Variation of premises

 The application must be advertised by placing a notice on the premises in a position where it is visible from the outside and by placing a notice in a newspaper circulating in the area.